 - American Giant – American-made apparel and activewear.

 - Away Travel — Steph Korey and Jen Rubio founded Away Travel, the Warby Parker of luggage, in 2016.
-Usually buying and toting luggage is a chore, but coworkers and friends seem super-enthusiastic about their away suitcases.
+Usually buying and toting luggage is a chore, but my coworkers and friends seem super-enthusiastic about their away suitcases.
+(Update: I bought, tried out and ultimately returned a hardcase version of Away’s bigger carry-on, and then bought, tried-out and kept their new nylon expandable bigger carry on, which I adore and will one day write up.)

 - Black Lapel has been one of our favorite online made-to-measure tailors for a long time.